 Her research interests relate to political economy of India, India-China comparisons, international Organizations, and the rise of India as an emerging power.

-She is the author of The Regional Roots of Developmental Politics in India (2005) and her second book Globalizing India: How Global Rules and Markets are Shaping India’s Rise to Power is forthcoming with Cambridge University Press (2016).
+She is the author of The Regional Roots of Developmental Politics in India (2005) and her second book Globalizing India: How Global Rules and Markets are Shaping India’s Rise to Power has been published by Cambridge University Press (2016).
 Her book, The Regional Roots of Developmental Politics in India: A Divided Leviathan (Indiana: Indiana University Press, 2005), received the Joseph Elder Book Prize in the Indian Social Sciences.

 Her articles have appeared in the British Journal of Political Science, World Development, Polity, Comparative Political Studies, Comparative Politics, Business and Politics, Journal of Democracy, and India Review.

 She has recently published:

 1. BOOK.
 Globalising India: How Global Rules and Markets Are Shaping India’s Rise To Power.
 Cambridge University Press, 2016.

 2. “Partial Accommodation Without Conflict: India As a Rising Link Power,” In T.V.
 Paul, ed., Accommodating Rising Powers: Past, Present, and Future, 365-399 (34 pages), Cambridge University Press, 2016.

 3. Scaling Up: Beyond the Subnational Comparative Method for India, Studies in Indian Politics, June 2015. http://inp.sagepub.com/content/3/1/128.full.pdf+html